synnea/JCSC-website-1st-milestone/README.md

 I consulted [CSS Tricks](https://css-tricks.com/fun-viewport-units/) for advice on responsive design via the use of viewport heights and widths.

-When, during the testing for responsiveness using Responsinator, I noticed that the website still had a horizontal scroll bar, I fixed the issue using [this Stack Overflow thread] (https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll).
+When, during the testing for responsiveness using Responsinator, I noticed that the website still had a horizontal scroll bar, I fixed the issue using [this Stack Overflow thread](https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll).